 Call for Papers

-This workshop aims to bring formal methods and AI communities together to advance the principles of safe agentic engineering.
+PAgE (Principles of Agentic Engineering) aims to bring together the formal methods and AI communities to advance the principles of safe agentic engineering.
 It will feature peer-reviewed papers and invited talks from experts in the field.
-We welcome artifacts, datasets, case studies, and experience reports.
-Topics include (but are not limited to):
+We welcome submissions describing research results, artifacts, datasets, case studies, and experience reports.
+Topics of interest include, but are not limited to:

 -